Progressive challenger seeks to unseat Ohio congresswoman - WHIZ News

 Harper raised concerns earlier this week over how the coronavirus might affect the college vote, however.

-Ohio State has suspended all face-to-face instruction through the end of the month, a decision announced while students were on spring break.
-The timing could discourage them from returning to campus for Election Day, Harper said, urging the state’s elections chief to extend Monday’s deadline for turning in those ballots to assure adequate time to vote safely.
+Ohio State has suspended all face-to-face instruction through the end of the semester, a decision announced while students were on spring break.
+The timing could discourage them from returning to campus for Election Day, Harper said.
+She has urged the state’s elections chief to extend Monday’s deadline for turning in those ballots to assure adequate time to vote safely.
 Republican Secretary of State Frank LaRose currently has no plans to change that deadline.

-Beatty’s campaign may also be affected.
-She canceled a Souls to the Polls get-out-the-vote event Sunday as a precaution against the virus.
+Beatty’s campaign also has been affected.
+She canceled a Souls to the Polls get-out-the-vote event Sunday as a precaution against the virus, and the governor has since prohibited most mass gatherings — such as campaign rallies — of more than 100 people.
 State Democrats also postponed a big fundraising dinner scheduled for that night, which was to feature U.S. Rep. Joe Kennedy III.

 The Democrat who prevails in Tuesday’s primary is almost certain to win the general election this fall, given the district skews more than 60% in the party’s favor.